Soul Htite, founder of China’s Dianrong, is launching a new platform for asset management that will match U.S. assets with Asian investors.

 Htite was co-founder of Lending Club in the U.S., the world’s first electronic marketplace lending platform.
 He repeated the trick in Shanghai with Dianrong, and sits on the board of FinEx, where he is its also its technology advisor.
 He is currently based in Hong Kong.

 Given that background, he notes that many of the original ideas driving fintech a decade ago have been realized.
-Digital finance has become mainstream, with many people around the world using online or mobile services, and banks now taking it seriously.
+Digital finance has become mainstream, with many people around the world using online or mobile services, so mobile banking app development is a high priority for banks.

 But the impact has been uneven.
 Fintech companies have transformed payments, but less than 10% of credit is issued via digital platforms, and asset management is further behind.